 \item \emph{Non-resonant background}.
 The non-resonant $\Lambda_c^+ \rightarrow p \pi^0 \eta/\eta'$ decays are both Cabibbo-suppressed, and their BFs are about one order of magnitude smaller than those for the two signal decays.
+Besides, we check the $\Sigma^+$ sideband regions, no peak is found.
 Therefore, the non-$\Sigma^+$ contributions are negligible.
 For the $\Lambda_c^+ \rightarrow \Sigma^+ \pi^+ \pi^- \pi^0/\eta$ decays, we use a data-driven method to estimate their contribution.
 We examine the $M_{\rm{BC}}$ distribution of the events in the $\eta'/\omega$ sideband region searching for a peak in the $M_{\rm{BC}}$ signal region.
 Since no $\eta'$ peak is found, its related uncertainty is safely neglected.

 To consider the non-resonant background for the $\Lambda_c^+ \rightarrow \Sigma^+ \omega$ channel, we perform a simultaneous fit on the signal and the reference decays for events in the $\omega$ signal and sideband regions.